noawe-boi/NoahsObsidianSync/Lion Activity.md

  - The identity of a person is a set of traits, features and relationships that come together to form a cohesive description of an individual.

 What is cultural heritage?

+1. What are the main locations shown in the trailer
+-